Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 Because these pants are made of a breathable material, they won’t provide much warmth on colder days.
 Wear your thermal base layer underneath if the temperature drops.

-Warm hiking pants: 1 x waterproof trekking trousers
+Warm hiking pants: 1 waterproof trekking trousers

-The summit climb to Uhuru Peak on Mount Kilimanjaro is freezing!
-You’ll need a pair of warm, water-resistant pants that you can wear over your base layer and yoga pants (hiking pants).
+You’ll need a pair of warm, waterproof pants like these that you can wear over your base layer and yoga pants (hiking pants).

 Clothing for Kilimanjaro: Headgear

-1 x sunhat
+1 sunhat

-During the first day of your trek, you will be hiking through beautiful, lush forests, but once you pass the tree line, it becomes hot and barren, and you’ll need a sun hat.
+But once you pass the tree line, it becomes hot and barren, and you’ll need a sun hat.

-1 x fleece beanie/warm hat
+1 beanie/warm hat

 From day 3 onwards, you’ll wear this warm hat in the evening at camp and also on your summit climb.